placerda/bicep-registry-modules/avm/ptn/ai-ml/landing-zone/README.md

 Inline certificate as base64.

-- Required: Yes
+- Required: No
 - Type: string

 ### Parameter: `apimDefinition.hostnameConfiguration.developerPortal.>Any_other_property<.certificatePassword`

 Password for the inline certificate (if provided).

-- Required: Yes
+- Required: No
 - Type: string

 ### Parameter: `apimDefinition.hostnameConfiguration.developerPortal.>Any_other_property<.defaultSslBinding`

 Set this binding as default for the endpoint.

-- Required: Yes
+- Required: No
 - Type: bool

 ### Parameter: `apimDefinition.hostnameConfiguration.developerPortal.>Any_other_property<.keyVaultId`

 Key Vault secret ID for the certificate.

-- Required: Yes
+- Required: No
 - Type: string

 ### Parameter: `apimDefinition.hostnameConfiguration.developerPortal.>Any_other_property<.negotiateClientCertificate`

 Negotiate client certificate on TLS.

-- Required: Yes
+- Required: No
 - Type: bool

 ### Parameter: `apimDefinition.hostnameConfiguration.developerPortal.>Any_other_property<.sslKeyvaultIdentityClientId`

 Client ID of the Key Vault identity used for SSL.

-- Required: Yes
+- Required: No
 - Type: string

 ### Parameter: `apimDefinition.hostnameConfiguration.management`

 Hostname configuration map for the Management endpoint.

-- Required: Yes
+- Required: No
 - Type: object

 **Required parameters**